bacontime/games-mirror/rules/abstract-gomoku.md

 ---
 title: Five in a Row
 subtitle: A simple game that I somehow always manage to lose.
+description: Rules for Five in a Row, aka Gomoku, as well as rules for several similar abstract games like Connect6 and Pente.
 players: 2
 equipment: Uses an grid and two colors of stones.
 layout: game